-Because I was still shivering a little from my snow encounter, and it’s still around 20 degrees outside, I needed a super warm and comforting lunch for my Adult Snow Day.
-Chili stuffed acorn squash fits the bill!
-Like I mentioned above, I used the Meatless Select Five Bean Chili that came in the most recent Vegan Cuts snack box.
+This particular time, I used the Meatless Select Five Bean Chili that came in the most recent Vegan Cuts snack box, made by Atlantic Natural Foods.
 I liked it a lot!
 It does have wheat in it, though, but many other brands do not.
 We added some cayenne pepper, because we like it to burn a little bit :).
 Another canned chili that is pretty wholesome & good tasting is Amy’s Organic Spicy Chili, which I have been able to buy at my ordinary supermarket.

 The spiciness of the chili with the sweetness of the acorn squash is a really satisfying combination.
 Any chili will do!
 Just for fun, here are a few vegan (or pretty much vegan) chili recipes that have caught my eye: